pangeo-data/governance/conduct/code_of_conduct.md

-Pangeo values the safety and security of all of our members and, because of that, we will not tolerate any form of harassment or discrimination, to this end in this page we:
+Pangeo values the safety and security of all of our members and, because of that, we will not tolerate any form of harassment or discrimination.
+To this end in this page we:

 * Provide a statement of intent and code of conduct for members of our community;
 * Outline and define forms of harassment and discrimination;